 “Our hypothesis is that yearlings have a greater chance of securing breeding opportunities by hanging around known female groups, and getting lucky by being the only stud on the block when a doe becomes receptive,” McCoy said.
 One of his collared yearlings was especially thorough, relentlessly combing a 70-acre piece of land for 24 hours.

+Safe Travels?
 It’s also a mistake to think the older bucks’ seeking behaviors promise a safer way to circulate their genes.
 For one thing, not all mature bucks make longer, more linear movements when breeding.
 Some seldom stray from their home area.
 Again, each deer is an individual with unique traits that are independent of its age and experience.

 “You cannot expect every deer to act the same,” Miller noted, citing a Louisiana study in which 25 GPS-carrying bucks had similar home-range sizes and travel patterns until the rut.
 As the rut kicked in, their travel patterns varied wildly.